Zhihu: History

 In December 2021, ten of Zhihu's shareholders, including Sogou and Tencent's investment arm, sold all of their stakes (78% ownership) in Beijing Zhizhe Tianxia Technology, the parent company of Zhihu.
 All shares were transferred to the founder and CEO, Zhou Yuan (周源 (Zhōu Yuán)), who owned more than 99% of the company thereafter.
 This occurred three days after regulatory pressures from the Beijing branch of the Cyberspace Administration of China (CAC), during which Zhihu was instructed to rectify practices that had led to unlawful release of information.
 Zhihu's initial public offering on the New York Stock Exchange came on March 26, 2021.
 Zhihu started trading on the Hong Kong Stock Exchange on April 11, 2022.

+In July 2023, Zhihu no longer supported anonymous posting, although anonymous content is also under the monitoring of Zhihu.
+Previously published posts were not affected.
+In 2023, Zhuhu launched the "Yanyan Stories" stories feature, where short stories posted by Zhihu users were adapted into novels, with some of these adapted into movies and television shows.
+In October 2025, at the Frankfurt Book Fair in Germany, Zhihu unveiled the Yanyan Story Platform internationally.
+Content on the platform includes books, digital reading, audio dramas, and cultural products.
+Some literary works on the platform are available in multiple languages, including English, Indonesian, Spanish, Korean, Japanese, Portuguese, and Thai.
+At the time, over 100 works had been licensed for domestic or international publication.

+On June 29, 2024, Zhihu launched Zhida, an AI search product.

 Product

-Zhihu functions similarly to Quora, where users may submit questions and answers, as well as upvote the best answer.
-Zhihu also features expert panels and daily and weekly newsletters.
+Zhihu functions similarly to Quora, to the point where it where has been describe as a "clone" of that website.
+Users may submit questions and answers, as well as upvote the best answer.
+Questions answers follow a power law distribution, with most questions receiving few answers and a small minority getting many answers.
+Answers to questions tend to come from a large pool of infrequently active users, rather than a small pool of highly active users.

-Initially, user registration was primarily invitation-only, with referrals needed from a couple hundred registered users.
+Initially, Zhihu sought to appeal to an elite expert audience, featuring expert panels and daily and weekly newsletters.
+Originally user registration was primarily invitation-only, with referrals needed from a couple hundred registered users.
 Otherwise, new users had to apply to join by filling in a large amount of personal information and waiting for a reply.
-Zhihu sought to host professional questions and answers, and then over time attract a more general community.
+By the early 2020s, Zhihu had sought to move away from an expert answer model towards favouring mass audience participation.

+Trending & live

+Trending is a leaderboard where popular topics are ranked by engagement metrics, including likes, shares, and impressions.
+Live is where users, including individuals and organizations, can host live streams.
+Live streams in Zhihu can be set to unpaid or paid.
+In a paid live stream, participants are required to pay a fee to watch.